DoctorWhoof/tato/readme.md

 ![LayframeScreenshot](screenshots/screenshot.png)

+Three examples are provided:
+- *example_basic*, A very simple example using Macroquad for rect rendering.
-Two examples are provided: a more complex one using Macroquad for rendering, and a very simple one using MiniSdl (which in turn uses SDL2).
+- *example_mquad*, a more complex layout using Macroquad with text and adjustable zoom.
+- *example_sdl*, which uses SDL2 (via the mini_sdl crate).

 ## Usage Example